From BR Bullpen

 Merritt was traded to the Cincinnati Reds after the 1968 season and had two excellent seasons with them, going 17-9 in 1969 and 20-12 in 1970.
 Sparky Anderson made his debut as a Reds manager in 1970 and Merritt finished fourth in the Cy Young Award voting as the Reds went to the 1970 World Series.

 Merritt struggled in 1971 with a record of 1-11 and an arm injury that apparently started in 1970.
-Traded to the Texas Rangers after the 1972 season, he finished out his career with them in 1973-75.
+Traded to the Texas Rangers after the 1972 season, he finished out his career with them from 1973 to 1975.

 Notable Achievements

 - NL All-Star (1970)